CaioCeretta/github-coder-speedrun/mentoria/geral/transformando-ideias-em-aplicacoes/cap-02/comments.md

 In any application, it's worth dividing the system into subdomains, even small ones.
 We just need to understand that even something like authentication can be treated as a separate subdomain from the rest of the application.

+## Financing Problem

+There is a request that only makes sense if a person is making it, and that person will register their data.
+During registration, they will upload a series of documents to the system.

+After that, let’s assume we have another sub‑domain (or even a separate system) dedicated solely to documentation.
+For example, when someone uploads a PDF, this system performs OCR to convert the document or image into text and then asks a human to validate whether the extracted information is correct and represents a valid document.

+Uploading the documents might be a manual process in which someone later reviews and approves them, or it might be sophisticated enough to justify a dedicated sub‑domain for it.

+Another part of the problem concerns credit analysis.
+The system takes the person’s record; if there is no property, it simply analyzes the registration data, suggests an amount likely to be approved, and generates a report.
+However, other factors related to the customer’s profile come into play, and there could be a separate system for property registration.
+A property might already be registered, might already have been financed, the inspection process might no longer be necessary, and hiring an engineer might be unnecessary, and so on.
+Hence, we could end up with one sub‑system for registering properties and another for registering clients.

+When examining this problem, we face several decisions:

+1. "Is the domain we are focusing on the core of the application we are building?"

+2. "Every application must have one most important domain; even if it is only 1 % more important than the rest, it becomes the core domain".

+3. Between the core and the generic layers, we find supporting sub‑domains.
+These are essential to deliver value to the core domain and include some company‑specific logic, but they are not the main competitive differentiator.

+4. After the support domain, we have generic sub‑domains: features that are necessary but not unique to our business.
+Because they carry no domain‑specific rules, we can often adopt third‑party solutions instead of building them from scratch.

+5. "As an exercise, imagine implementing something like Uber or Netflix.
+Which sub‑domains would be interesting?
+Which would you choose as the core domain and which as supporting domains?
+Obviously, these companies deal with high complexity and have created sub‑domains to solve a variety of problems—some purely software, others infrastructure‑related.
+We, too, might face new issues and create additional sub‑domains."

+None of these companies started out as complex as they are today.
+Thinking about probable future problems—and classifying core versus supporting sub‑domains—helps when modeling our own projects and making architectural decisions.